 |Wood Pigeon in Flight|

-I slowly made my way back along the river, passing by the nature reserve once more, the sounds of people now overtaking the sounds of wildlife once more as families began to make the most of the Easter holidays and nice weather, a sign for me to head home once more.
+I slowly made my way back along the river, passing by the nature reserve once more, the sounds of people now overtaking the sounds of wildlife as families began to make the most of the Easter holidays and nice weather.
+A sign for me to head home once more.

 |Grey Wagtail flying in|